matejak/imreg_dft/doc/overview.rst

 Quickstart
 ----------

-`Read the docs <http://imreg-dft.readthedocs.org>`_, the full-blown quickstart is there.
-Disregard this section if you actually are reading the docs (and not the project's webpage, where this text also appears).
+Head for the `corresponding section of the documentationi <quickstart>_`.

-Or even better, generate the documentation yourself!
+Note that you can generate the documentation yourself!

 1. Install the package by running ``python setup.py install`` in the project root.
 #.
 Install packages that are required for the documentation to compile (see the ``requirements_docs.txt`` file.